 This story is also true about consumers from the Indian continent.
-With users spending more and more virtual money on sprucing up their avatars, Mittal came up with an idea that would help to monetize Hike.
+With users spending more and more virtual money on sprucing up their avatars, Mittal came up with the idea that would help to monetize Hike.

 The hike offered free services, had no premium plans for it, like the one offered by the music streaming app Spotify.
 Mittal mentioned that henceforth, Hike will offer a premium service alongside the free service.